Site icon Outdoor Gearzine

 3. Ease of use (20 points)

-Points for ease of use, placement of pockets and attachments, opening and closing zippers and buckles, and whether or not they have any other unique features
+Scoring is based on ease of use, placement of pockets and attachments, opening and closing of zippers and buckles, and the presence or absence of other unique features.

 4. Weight (20 points)

-not just weight, but by weight per capacity
+- Not just weight, but weight per volume

 Overall ranking 1st place 2nd place 3rd place 3rd place 5th place